-Laske’s central perspective is that every individual creates his or her own world that has to be respected and understood from the inside out.
-As an organizational consultant, he is guided by the notion that both organizations and the public sphere depend for their strength and agility on supporting people in their life-long endeavor to construct the real world in ever more realistic ways, by moving away from simplistic emotional and cognitive models of themselves and their “world”, and making them aware of their own psychological profile (as far as he understands it) as a potential barrier against their development as adults.
+As a coach, Laske’s central perspective is that every individual creates his or her own world that has to be respected and understood from the inside out.
+As an organizational consultant, he is guided by the notion that both organizations and the public sphere depend for their strength and flexibility on supporting people in their life-long endeavor to construct the real world in ever more realistic ways, by moving away from simplistic emotional and cognitive models of themselves and their world.
+He often strives to make clients aware of their own psychological profile (as far as he understands it) as a potential barrier against their own development as adults.

 Grounded in Th.
-W. Adorno’s, Hegel’s R. Bhaskar’s, and R. Kegan’s, work, the focus of Laske’s empirical and theoretical studies updates Critical Theory through Bhaskar’s Critical Realism, in the direction of agile thinking.
+W. Adorno’s, Hegel’s, R. Bhaskar’s, and R. Kegan’s, work, the focus of Laske’s empirical and theoretical studies is to update Critical Theory in the direction of developmental thinking and listening through dialog.

 As an associate professor of computer science and a consultant, in the 1980s Laske embraced artificial intelligence as a tool for creating collaborative intelligence in teams by building expert systems.
-In the 1990s, he deepened his knowledge of human functioning in organizations by studying clinical and developmental psychology at Harvard University’s Kohlberg School and the Massachusetts School of Professional Psychology (1992-1999), proceeding to establish the scholarly and pragmatic foundations of evidence-based developmental consulting and coaching by creating CDF, the Constructive Developmental Framework (https://en.wikipedia.org/wiki/Constructive_developmental_framework).
+In the 1990s, he deepened his knowledge of human functioning in organizations by studying clinical and developmental psychology at Harvard University’s Kohlberg School and William James College, Newton, MA (1992-1999).
+He proceeded to establish the scholarly and pragmatic foundations of evidence-based developmental consulting and coaching by creating CDF, the Constructive Developmental Framework (https://en.wikipedia.org/wiki/Constructive_developmental_framework).

-Through empirical assessment research on individuals’ and teams’ meaning-making, emotional intelligence, and levels of complexity thinking – fed back to clients in deliberately developmental dialog — after 2000 Otto deepened his understanding of how people mature as adults, by delivering high-quality work individually and in teams.
-He did so by strictly distinguishing between horizontal learning and vertical development, and within the latter between social-emotional meaning-making and cognitive sense-making (dialectical thinking).
+Through empirical assessment research on individuals’ and teams’ meaning-making, emotional intelligence, and levels of complexity thinking – fed back to clients in deliberately developmental dialog — after 2000 Otto deepened his understanding of how people mature as adults, both in life and work.
+He did so on the basis of strictly distinguishing between horizontal learning and vertical development, and within the latter between social-emotional meaning-making and cognitive sense-making (dialectical thinking).
 In following Jaques and Bhaskar, Laske forged cutting-edge tools and practices for establishing and scaffolding deliberately developmental organizations which he has employed in his work as a consultant/coach in the U.S., Canada, Europe, and South-America.